mongodb-forks/golang-style-guide/src/lint.md

 ## Lint Runners

+For projects which use Bazel, you should use [nogo] instead of [golangci-lint], as [golangci-lint] does not work well with Bazel's sandboxing.

-We recommend [golangci-lint] as the go-to lint runner for Go code, largely due to its performance in larger codebases and ability to configure and use many canonical linters at once.
+Otherwise, we recommend [golangci-lint] as the go-to lint runner for Go code, largely due to its performance in larger codebases and ability to configure and use many canonical linters at once.
 This repo has an example [.golangci.yml] config file with recommended linters and settings.